 - Chapter 1, the present chapter, provides a general introduction and information on this user's guide. - Chapter 2 provides information on the hard- and software requirements, on the installation of WOFOST and the source code of WOFOST. - In Chapter 3, the working of the WCC is described.
 Each different cluster of input and output data (tab) is presented and discussed.
 Running WOFOST from a command box (e.g. "terminal mode") is also explained.
-This chapter gives the user an impression of how the WCC and WOFOST should be used. - In Chapter 4, the development, limitations and applications of WOFOST are discussed. - In Chapter 5 the methodological approach underlying WOFOST, systems analysis and simulation, is introduced and the basic principles of crop growth simulation are presented. - Chapter 6 describes the data files on crops, soils, weather and how additional data defining specific site conditions and crop calendar are grouped into clusters.
+This chapter gives the user an impression of how the WCC and WOFOST should be used. - Chapter 4 describes the data files on crops, soils, weather and how additional data defining specific site conditions and crop calendar are grouped into clusters.
 The output files and log files are also discussed.